-The move towards online training was set in motion in the 1990s when CALCampus first introduced the idea of online schooling using various online software.
+The move towards online training was set in motion in the 1990s when CALCampus first introduced the course idea of online schooling using various online course creation software.
 Then as technology kept advancing, so did the facility of remote education.

 However, it was still considered the lesser of the two learning models.
-For conventionally minded people, e-learning remained a foreign idea for a while, until the many advantages of the practice coaxed them into acknowledging its brilliance.
+For conventionally minded people, e-learning remained a foreign idea for a while.

-With the pandemic wreaking havoc worldwide and caging approximately 1.2 billion students at home, educational institutions had no other option than to switch to e-learning completely.
+Then comes the pandemic, wreaking havoc worldwide and caging approximately 1.2 billion students at home, educational institutions had no other option than to switch to e-learning completely.

 Thanks to the ever-evolving internet and virtual tools, trainers now have an exceptional assortment of options to reach students digitally.